 - we may inspect your holding to check your claims

-To apply for this scheme, you must be registered with our new system, even if you were previously registered with us.
+To apply for this scheme, you must be registered on RP&S.

 Producers and agents

-Individuals, companies, a partnerships, or a group of these can all claim from this scheme.
+Individuals, companies, partnerships, or a group of these can all claim from this scheme.

 You can give an agent authority to act for you and sign your claim form.
 If you use an agent, you must authorise them to act for you.